-The primary leader of the migration of Exodusters to Kansas, Benjamin “Pap” Singleton was born a slave in Nashville, Tennessee in 1809, but throughout his life, was determined to be free.
-He was trained as a cabinet maker and was sold as a slave several times, but always managed to escape.
-Eventually, he fled to Canada, then settled in Detroit, Michigan, where he ran a boarding house that frequently sheltered runaway slaves.
+The primary leader of the migration of Exodusters to Kansas, Benjamin “Pap” Singleton, was born a slave in Nashville, Tennessee, in 1809.
+Still, throughout his life, he was determined to be free.
+He was trained as a cabinet maker and was sold as a slave several times but always managed to escape.
+Eventually, he fled to Canada and then settled in Detroit, Michigan, where he ran a boarding house that frequently sheltered runaway slaves.

-During the Civil War years, he left Detroit and returned to Nashville, which was under Union Army occupation.
+During the Civil War, he left Detroit and returned to Nashville under Union Army occupation.
 Living in a large Union camp for fugitive slaves, he made a living building cabinets and coffins.
-While peddling his products in the late 1860s, Singleton became convinced that it was his mission to help his people improve their lives, And began to urge them to acquire farmland in Tennessee.
-However, whites would not sell productive land to them and he soon took up another tactic, preaching to them to go west to farm and own federal homestead lands.
+While peddling his products in the late 1860s, Singleton became convinced that his mission was to help his people improve their lives and urge them to acquire farmland in Tennessee.
+However, whites would not sell productive land to them, and he soon took up another tactic, preaching to them to go west to farm and own federal homestead lands.

-Many of those who came were unprepared and soon left the area, leaving in their wake, dozens of ghost towns.
-But, for those who stayed, they improved the quality of their lives and made important contributions to the state and the communities in which they lived.
+Many of those who came were unprepared and soon left the area, leaving dozens of ghost towns in their wake.
+But, those who stayed improved the quality of their lives and made important contributions to the state and the communities in which they lived.

 In 1880, Singleton was called to testify before Congress regarding the alarming migration of blacks from the South.

-After the failure of the Colored United Links, Singleton became convinced that blacks would never be allowed to succeed in the United States.
-In 1883, he joined up with St. Louis, Missouri, businessman Joseph Ware and black minister John Williams in proposing that blacks migrate to the Mediterranean island of Cyprus; however, this idea was short-lived.
+After the Colored United Links failed, Singleton became convinced that blacks would never be allowed to succeed in the United States.
+In 1883, he joined up with St. Louis, Missouri, businessman Joseph Ware and black minister John Williams, proposing that blacks migrate to the Mediterranean island of Cyprus; however, this idea was short-lived.

-In 1885 Singleton moved to Kansas City where he organized the United Transatlantic Society with the goal of having all blacks relocate from the United States to Africa.
+In 1885 Singleton moved to Kansas City, where he organized the United Transatlantic Society, intending to have all blacks relocate from the United States to Africa.
 Though the group lasted until 1887, it never managed to send anyone to Africa.
-Finally, his health deteriorating, Singleton retired from his life of activism.
+Finally, his health deteriorated, and Singleton retired from his life of activism.
 However, he spoke up one final time in 1889 when the call was raised for a portion of the newly opened Oklahoma Territory to be reserved as an all-black state.

-For many years it was believed that Benjamin Singleton died in 1892 and the location of his grave was unknown, however, according to the Kansas Historical Society, it was discovered through digitized records that he actually lived until February 17, 1900, and died at the age of 91 in Jackson County Missouri, and is said to be buried in an unmarked grave at Union Cemetery in Kansas City, Missouri.
+For many years it was believed that Benjamin Singleton died in 1892, and the location of his grave was unknown; however, according to the Kansas Historical Society, it was discovered through digitized records that he lived until February 17, 1900, and died at the age of 91 in Jackson County Missouri, and is said to be buried in an unmarked grave at Union Cemetery in Kansas City, Missouri.

-Today, there is one remaining town that was established by Exodusters from the south – Nicodemus, Kansas.
+Today, there is the one remaining town that Exodusters established from the south – Nicodemus, Kansas.
 Today it is a National Historic Site.